A coming of age story set in the aftermath of childhood trauma, violence, and incarceration.

 October 11 — Life After Life film’s trailer presented at Grand Lake Theatre as part of the Oakland International Film Festival.

-September 12 — Laurel Ladevich joins Life After Life team as Executive Producer.
+September 12 — Laurel Ladevich joins Life After Life team as an advisor.

 August 12 — San Francisco Foundation awards Life After Life film $30,000.

 May 8 — Google hosts a film screening and panel discussion at their Mountain View campus.

 Life After Life is fiscally sponsored by San Francisco Film Society, a non-profit leader in the media arts field serving independent filmmakers for over 30 years.
 The celebration of the transformative power of the moving image is at the very heart of everything the Film Society does.